NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Animal Wrangler.md

 Choose two ability boosts.
 One must be to **Strength** or **Wisdom**, and one is a free ability boost.

 You're trained in your choice of the Athletics or Nature skills.
-You gain a skill feat: [[Feats/Titan Wrestler|Titan Wrestler]] if you chose Athletics, or [[Feats/Train Animal|Train Animal]] if you chose Nature.
+You gain a skill feat: [[Titan Wrestler|Titan Wrestler]] if you chose Athletics, or [[Train Animal|Train Animal]] if you chose Nature.
 You are also trained in a Lore skill related to a particular kind of common animal (such as Equine Lore, Feline Lore, or Pachyderm Lore).

 *Source: Pathfinder: Extinction Curse Player's Guide* *OGL*